Low Ki: World Wrestling Entertainment (2008–2010)

 Low Ki appeared on the November 7, 2008, edition of SmackDown in a dark match, losing to then-WWE Tag Team Champion Primo.
 Low Ki then won a match against Trent Beretta at the Florida Championship Wrestling (FCW) tapings on January 8.
 It was later announced on his official website that he had signed a contract with World Wrestling Entertainment (WWE).
 Initially, he wrestled under the name Kawal – "soldier" in the Tagalog language – in FCW, WWE's development territory, but later changed it to Kaval.
 In January 2009, he took a hiatus from FCW due to a leg injury, which would keep him sidelined until late October.
 On November 24, Kaval defeated Paul Burchill in a dark match prior to the SmackDown/ECW tapings.
-At the December 8 tapings, he was defeated by Goldust in another dark match.
-On the February 7 episode of FCW, he defeated Bryan Danielson, for whom this was a debut match, after hitting him with Warrior's Way, and on February 8 won a fatal four-way match against Alberto Banderas, Wade Barrett and Michael Tarver to become the number one contender for the Florida Heavyweight Championship.
+At the December 8 tapings, he lost to Goldust in another dark match.
+On the February 7 episode of FCW, he won against Bryan Danielson, for whom this was a debut match, after hitting him with Warrior's Way, and on February 8 won a fatal four-way match against Alberto Banderas, Wade Barrett and Michael Tarver to become the number one contender for the Florida Heavyweight Championship.
 Kaval received his title shot two weeks later, but was defeated by the defending champion, Justin Gabriel.
 On July 15, Kaval and Michael McGillicutty defeated Los Aviadores (Hunico and Epico) to win the Florida Tag Team Championship.
 Kaval and McGillicutty only held the championship for a single day before losing it back to Los Aviadores.

 Kaval (left) with Michelle McCool, his NXT mentor (middle), and Kofi Kingston (right) at Tribute to the Troops in December 2010.